icylace/CursorRuler/README.md

 - Using the column-like highlighting style while using a variable-width font looks strange.
 Perhaps this should considered a bug?

-- As of ST3 build 3011 the `add_on_change()` method is still not yet implemented and therefore not used.
-In ST2 it is available and used.
+- In ST3 build 3012 and older the `add_on_change()` method was not implemented and therefore CursorRuler will not use it.
+In ST2 and also ST3 build 3013 and later it is available and CursorRuler will use it.

 - After you save changes to your user settings or your CursorRuler settings the changes take effect once the cursor state changes.